Members

 * Articulate Flesh: Male Homo-eroticism and Modern Poetry (Yale University Press, 1987)

-The members listed below are in the Department of English, Philosophy and Communications at NTU, and undertaking study towards a PhD including creative writing.
+The members listed below are in the Department of Humanities at NTU, and undertaking study towards a PhD including creative writing.

 PhD students may request a profile on this page.
 Please email the Hub convener (see above).